DataDog/documentation/content/synthetics/uptime_check.md

 ### Validation

-When running an Uptime Check, you must define at least one Assertions that should be monitored by Datadog.
+When running an Uptime Check, you must define at least one Assertion that should be monitored by Datadog.
 An Assertion is defined by a parameter, a comparator, and a value.

 | Parameter     | Comparators                | Value type                                                       |
 | --------      | ---------                  | --------                                                         |